 I may never achieve ultimate simplicity - and I may never want to – but if I shoot for the stars maybe I’ll just land on a moon somewhere in the happy medium.

 Besides being a champion simplifier, my friend Emily is also in the beginning stages of creating a Nashville-based t-shirt line intended to benefit organizations that rehabilitate victims of human trafficking.
 It’s an exciting project that I can’t wait to share more about!
-Keep your eyes on this blog space to get the scoop on how you can “JOIN THE MOVEMENT” too.
+Keep your eyes on this blog space to get the scoop as things develop.

 Because of the impromptu nature of our photo shoot, I didn’t take an audio recording of my conversation with Emily, as I usually do with other features.
 But in sync with the theme of this post, let’s not over-complicate things… simple does it, right?